Henry Kissinger and the Vietnam War: Academic amateur diplomat

-In the 1950s-1960s, Kissinger was a professor of international relations at Harvard, whose 1957 book Nuclear Weapons and Foreign Policy, had made his reputation as one of America's leading thinker on foreign policy.
-Kissinger's involvement in Indochina started prior to his appointment as National Security Adviser to Nixon.
+As an instructor at Harvard, Kissinger published his 1957 book Nuclear Weapons and Foreign Policy, whose popularity established his reputation as one of America's leading thinkers on foreign policy.
+Kissinger's involvement in Indochina started prior to his appointment as National Security Advisor to Nixon.
 While still at Harvard, he had worked as a consultant on foreign policy to both the White House and State Department.
 Kissinger says that "In August 1965 ...
-[Henry Cabot Lodge, Jr.], an old friend serving as Ambassador to Saigon, had asked me to visit Vietnam as his consultant.
+[Henry Cabot Lodge Jr.], an old friend serving as Ambassador to Saigon, had asked me to visit Vietnam as his consultant.
 I toured Vietnam first for two weeks in October and November 1965, again for about ten days in July 1966, and a third time for a few days in October 1966 ...
 Lodge gave me a free hand to look into any subject of my choice".
 He became convinced of the meaninglessness of military victories in Vietnam, "... unless they brought about a political reality that could survive our ultimate withdrawal".
 Lodge allowed Kissinger to go anywhere he wanted, and to meet the ruling duumvirate of Air Marshal Nguyễn Cao Kỳ and General Nguyễn Văn Thiệu.
 In a gaffe, Kissinger spoke frankly to an American reporter, Jack Foisie, who had arrived late to the press conference and was not aware that the press conference was "off-the-record".
 Kissinger called both Air Marshal Kỳ and General Thiệu immature men of low intelligence, remarks that Foise published and which drew the ire of President Lyndon B. Johnson.
-In November 1965, when asked to comment by Time after the number of Americans killed in Vietnam passed 1, 000, Kissinger praised Johnson for having to make "difficult and lonely decisions".
+In November 1965, when asked to comment by Time after the number of Americans killed in Vietnam passed 1,000, Kissinger praised Johnson for having to make "difficult and lonely decisions".
 Kissinger compared Johnson to the sheriff played by Gary Cooper in the 1952 film High Noon, depicting Johnson as a heroic figure making necessary, but unpopular decisions.